foxglove/foxglove-cli/README.md

 $ foxglove extensions upload ./my-extension.1.0.0.foxe
 ```

-You can use this same command to update an existing extension with a newer version.
+Use this same command to update an existing extension with a newer version –
-The last published version of an extension will be installed across your organization.
+the last published version of an extension will be installed across your organization.

 List all extensions: